fonzerelly/teststrategies-not-only-for-javascript/introduction.md

 ```
 Note: For PropertyBasedTesting in JavaScript, we used JSVerify.
 Let's first have a look at how to use JSVerify. jsc comes with a function called checkForall.
 It takes an undefined number of parameters.
 All but the last parameter should be so called generators. jsverify provides a lot of them, even for datatypes that you would not expect in JavaScript, like integer.
 This generator will create random integer numbers that might range between minus infinity and inifinity.
 But it preferably tries to generate numbers around edgecases like zero.
 Similar is true for jsc.string.
 Those generated values get passed to the callback, which is always the last parameter of checkForall.
 Here you see in code, our idea for the invariant.
 We take the text we get passed, encode it, decode the result and compare it with the text we originally got passed.
 If they are equal we return true or false otherwise.
 Of course checkForall will not run for every value in the realm of possible values.
 Such a test would take far too long.
-Instead it calls the callback by default a 100 times.
+Instead it calls the callback by default a 100 times with random values fullfilling the gereators types.
 The outcome-variable in our example should be true after all these evaluations.
 But be careful, otherwise it will become an object containing error information.
 SO YOU MUST NOT USE THE MATCHER toBeTruthy HERE, BECAUSE JAVASCRIPT WOULD RECOGNIZE EVEN SUCH AN ERROR OBJECT TO BE TRUTHY!

 So Santa do you think this test just passed without any issues?
 No of course not - it showed me a lot flaws I did oversee in the first place: